mcallegari/qlcplus-docs/pages/05.show-manager/chapter.v4.md

 **Editing**: The editing approach between Sequences and Chaser is different too.
     Normally the workflow of a Chaser is: create a Function, then add it to the Chaser as a step.
     The workflow of a Sequence is: create a Scene, create a Sequence on top of it, add steps to it.
-    The Sequence approach might be very effective when you design a light show if you can pre-determine which fixtures you're going to use.
+    The Sequence approach might be very effective when you design a light show if you know which fixtures you're going to use.
 Another major advantage of Sequence editing is that when you create a new step, the values of the previous step are copied in the new one.
 So the user is simply required to adjust the differences between them.
     If you are going to create 500 steps and they're all different, then Sequences and Chasers will take almost the same time to be created.

 **Synchronization**: another major advantage of using Sequences in a Show is that a Show can easily be extended (or reduced) while with a Chaser you will have a hard time to synchronize the new functions to the existing ones.